awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/get-started-create-client.md

 ,"errors":[],"messages":[],"success":true}
 ```

+Note that Hyperledger Fabric v2\.2 networks should use version 1\.4 of the CA client\.

 Alternatively, you can connect to the Fabric CA using Telnet as shown in the following example\.
 Use the same endpoint in the `curl` example, but separate the endpoint and the port as shown in the following example\.

 ```